-Braid extensions left in for 10 or so weeks can lead to matting at the roots and a lot of yucky buildup.
-This can leave you with pretty greasy hair and matting that's hard to wash out.
+Braid extensions left in for 10 or so weeks can lead to matting at the roots and a lot of yucky build up.
+This can leave you with greasy hair and tangles that are hard to wash out.
 Plus, you might experience a ton of shedding.
-If you've run into this problem and you want to wear braids again, don't fret.
-There are steps you can take to prevent the unseemly buildup that many women experience.
+If you've run into this problem during removal before, or are looking to learn more about cleansing while wearing braids, we’ve got you covered.
+There are steps you can take to prevent the unseemly buildup while wearing braids and during the removal process.

 How Long Should Extensions Stay in For?

 Some buildup is likely to happen, even if you're diligent about shampooing while wearing your braids.
+Miller feels like this buildup can block hair from getting the nutrients it needs because you’re trying to regularly hydrate and nourish your hair while you still have your protective style in.
+She notes it’s important to cleanse or co-wash and comb through braids if buildup does become visible.
 However, a greasy, gunky buildup is probably due to wearing extensions way past their prime.
-The longer your hair is covered and not able to be combed through and detangled, the more shampoo, conditioner, scalp oils, and other products will build up on your hair and scalp, particularly around the roots.
+The longer your hair is covered and unable to be combed through, the more shampoo, conditioner, scalp oils, and other products will build up on your hair and scalp, particularly around the roots.

 Take Your Time and Be Patient

 Removing your braids takes time and patience.
-Depending on how long your braids are, and how many you have, it can take up to two hours. if you rush the process (and tug too hard on your hair) you risk hair breakage.
+If you rush the process (and tug too hard on your hair) you risk hair breakage.

-Once the extensions are removed, carefully and gently work your fingers through any mats.
-Don't use water just yet.
-Instead of raking your fingers down the length of your tresses, pull matted sections apart.
+Using a wide-tooth comb to detangle will help get rid of dead hair and product build-up without “damaging your curls or using too much tension” and slowly removes what needs to come out in order for you to cleanse without any detangling issues.
+Just work your fingers or a wide-tooth comb through any mats and pull matted sections apart.
 If you happen upon stubborn areas, use a natural oil or lightly mist your hair with a conditioner so you can ease the comb through.
 Don't saturate your hair at this point and don't be surprised if you encounter oily flakes in the buildup.

 Shampooing and Conditioning Your Hair

-When you've worked through mats and tangles with your fingers, then you can wet your hair.
-Use a clarifying shampoo for this first cleansing.
-Make sure your hair is thoroughly saturated before shampooing.
+For washing hair after removing a style, make sure your hair is thoroughly saturated before shampooing.
 Even if you routinely wash your hair in a sink, it's recommended to perform this shampoo in your shower, where your hair will hang down straight and not get tangled on top of your head

 Focus on your scalp first and take your time working in the shampoo.
 Depending on your level of buildup, you may have to lather up anywhere from two to five times.
 This is perfectly normal.
 Only work the shampoo through the rest of your hair when you shampoo for the very last time.
 At this point, you can also use your regular moisturizing shampoo if your hair seems dry.